cosmoscout/csp-volume-rendering/README.md

 ### Data

 The data section allows selecting the exact data that should be rendered.
-The scalar can be selected from a dropdown menu that is filled with values when the data for the initial timestep was loaded.
+The scalar can be selected from a dropdown menu that is filled with values when the data for the initial timestep is loaded.

 If multiple timesteps are available, the timestep that should be visualized can be changed using the `Timestep` slider.
-The slider is hidden, if only one data file matching the volumeDataPattern was found.
+The slider is hidden, if only one data file matching `data.namePattern` was found.

 In addition to manual timestep selection it is also possible to automatically and uniformly increase the timestep at a speed selectable using the `Animation speed` slider.
 The speed is given as indices per second, so starting at timestep `0` and at a speed of `100` after one second data for timestep `100` will be displayed.